JuliaTime/NanoDates.jl/docs/src/index.md

 # NanoDates.jl

-Offers NanoDate, a date-and-time type with nanosecond resolution
+### A date-and-time type with Years ..
+Nanoseconds

 #### plays well with others